Typical B2 visa interview questions: what could you be asked?

 You will need to bring your appointment confirmation letter to the interview.

-Allow 2 – 3 hours for time at the Embassy or Consulate.
-You will also be required to have an electronic scan of your fingerprints at this time.
-You won’t be admitted until 30 minutes prior to your appointment time.
+You won’t be admitted into the Embassy or Consulate until 30 minutes prior to your appointment time.
 If you arrive late, your appointment may be cancelled.

 Prepare well for your interview.
 Go through your application and ensure you have to hand all the information you need to answer questions fully and accurately.